 The Wheaton MFT Program’s Student Learning Outcomes (SLOs) are based in the program’s and college’s missions and are organized around equipping students who are clinically competent, have a holistic view of growth within the context of relationship both personally and professionally, care for the underserved, and understand the intersection of faith and systemic thought.

-- SLO3: Interpersonal Justice: Students will demonstrate sensitivity and respect regarding diversity and those on the margins.
+- SLO5: Students will demonstrate sensitivity and respect regarding diversity to those on the margins.

-- SLO4: Christian Distinctiveness: Students will integrate biblical and theological knowledge and professional ethics with systemic theory.
+- SLO 9: Students will integrate biblical and theological knowledge and professional ethics with systemic theory.